crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 `preprocessed_output_folder`: Path where the preprocessed images will be stored for future use\
 `environments`: Name of the Environment split variable

+The preprocessing script will also save a CSV (e.g., labels.csv) file listing all the original/transformed filenames and environment numbers.

 ## 2. Train CRISP ensemble of models\
 `python main.py --experiment_config experiment_configs/config.json`